Achievable logoAchievable logo

 Lesion Characteristics

-Syringomyelia Cavitation of central canal of the spinal cord, most common in cervical canal; bilateral loss of pain and temperature (cape like distribution) at or just below the level due to compression of crossing spinothalamic fibres in ventral commissure; CSF filled cavity called syrinx; as syrinx expands, increased compression causes LMNs and ventral horns symptoms such as flaccid paralysis of upper limbs; Horner’s syndrome.
+Syringomyelia Cavitation of the central canal of the spinal cord, most common in the cervical canal; bilateral loss of pain and temperature (cape like distribution) at or just below the level due to compression of crossing spinothalamic fibres in the ventral commissure; CSF filled cavity called a syrinx; as the syrinx expands, increased compression causes LMN and ventral horn symptoms such as flaccid paralysis of upper limbs; Horner’s syndrome.

 ALS (amyotrophic lateral sclerosis) or Lou-Gehrig’s syndrome Affects both UMNs and LMNs; either upper or lower limb involvement; cranial nerve nuclei may be involved; cervical lesions present with flaccid weakness of upper limbs and spastic weakness of lower limbs; difficulty swallowing and speaking; respiratory failure in phrenic nerve involvement